checkedc/checkedc/MAILING-LISTS.md

 # Mailing Lists

-There are two mailing lists for following the Checked C project:
+There are two mailing lists for the Checked C project:

-* checkedc-announce: this is a low-traffic mailing list for announcements about the project.
-It is used for important announcements and to announce the availability of new versions of specifications  and  implementations.
+* checkedc-announce: this is a low-traffic mailing list for announcements about the project, such as the availability of new versions of specifications  and  implementations.
-* checkedc-discussion: this mailing list is for discussing the design of Checked C and for questions about Checked C.
+* checkedc-discussion: this is for discussing the design and implementation of Checked C and for questions about Checked C.  Weekly status updates are sent to this list.

-These email lists are open to anyone involved in the project.
-They are not confidential.
-Please do not include confidential or proprietary information in emails sent to the lists.
+The email lists are open to anyone involved in the project.
+They are not confidential, so please do not include confidential or proprietary information in emails sent to the lists.

 ## Joining

 To join the mailing lists, send an email to listserv@lists.research.microsoft.com with a message body containing the word SUBSCRIBE followed by the name of the mailing list (either CHECKEDC-ANNOUNCE or CHECKEDC-DISCUSSION).

 To leave a mailing list, send an email to listserv@lists.research.microsoft.com with a